mazwat/mazwat.github.io/making-circuits-lm.md

 ![Switch](images/switch.jpg)
 *fig 7. - Double Throw Switch*

 When the switch is in one position, the common terminal is connected to the A terminal, so current flows from the common terminal to the A terminal but no current flows to the B terminal.
 When the switch is moved to its other position, the terminal connections are reversed: current flows from the common terminal to the B terminal, but no current flows though the A terminal.
-Essentially this means we can use the pins to choose whether the switch starts in the **on position** (Terminal 1) or the **off position** (Terminal 2).
+Essentially this means we can use the pins to choose whether the switch starts in the **on position** (Terminal A) or the **off position** (Terminal B).

-In the diagram the swtich is wired to the right hand pin and the
+In the diagram the switch is wired to the right hand pin (terminal B) and the switch is off.
+So now we have created our first electronic control system.

 e